 - making unauthorized (or fraudulently obtained) changes to an elder’s will or power of attorney.

-Although anyone can commit senior fraud, the Los Angeles branch of Adult Protective Services reports that about 90% of their cases involve allegations that a family member has financially abused an elder.
+Although anyone can commit senior fraud and financial exploitation, the Los Angeles branch of Adult Protective Services reports that about 90% of their cases involve allegations that a family member has financially abused an elder.

 The history of California senior fraud law